nv-nikkulkarni/rag/docs/nv-ingest-standalone.md

 ## Limitations

-When using NV-Ingest in standalone mode, please be aware of the following limitations:
+When using NV-Ingest in standalone mode, consider the following limitations:

 1. **Citations Disabled**: The RAG server's citation feature will be disabled for documents ingested through standalone NV-Ingest.
 This is because the citation metadata requires additional processing that is handled by the full ingestor server.